sadanandkaji/ai_lang_tutor/README.md

 language tutor for any language and see mistakes  <br>
-backend created by flask api and sqlite <br>
+backend created by flask api and postgres <br>
 frontend by react <br>
 need api of huggigface
+need postgesql db connection

 todo - <br>
-1.implementing RAG <br> 2.adding cloud db <br> 3.adding docker
+1.implementing RAG <br>
+2.adding docker